ShaunCurtis/Blazr.Demo.Components/Documents/Building-A-Base-Component-Library.md

 }
 ```

+I'd like to make it return a `ValueTask`, but we loose compatibility.

 #### Demo

-The demo page looks just like a normal `ComponentBase` page.
+The demo page looks like a normal `ComponentBase` page.
 That's intentional.
 The component now has access to the initialization state of the component though `Initialized`.

 ```csharp